 Fixed maturity securities are purchased to support our investment strategies, which are developed based on factors including rate of return, maturity, credit risk, duration, tax considerations and regulatory requirements.
 Fixed maturity securities which may be sold prior to maturity to support our investment strategies are carried at fair value and are classified as available for sale as of the balance sheet dates.
 Fair values for fixed maturity securities are principally a function of current market conditions and are valued based on quoted prices in markets that are not active or model inputs that are observable either directly or indirectly.
-Discount or premium is recorded for the difference between the purchase price and the principal amount.
-The discount or premium is amortized or accrued using the interest method and is recorded as an adjustment to interest and investment income.
 The interest method results in the recognition of a constant rate of return on the investment equal to the prevailing rate at the time of purchase or at the time of subsequent adjustments of book value.
 Changes in prepayment assumptions are accounted for retrospectively.